How Long Do Dental Implants Last: Utilising Computer Guided Implant

 3. 3D Printing Technology

-Also, our state-of-the-art 3D printers allow us to utilize the digital impression of your teeth in preparing a highly accurate, precisely fitting dental implant stent to be used during the implant surgery that fully guides the position of the implant during implant surgery.
-Also, the temporary crown can be made via 3D printing, providing a tooth prosthesis that fits well with your other teeth and bite.
-This saves time compared to convential methods which need to be sent out to the laboratory and require additional time and visits.
+Our 3D printers allow us to utilise the digital impression of your teeth in preparing an accurate, precisely fitting dental implant stent to be used during the implant surgery that fully guides the position of the implant during implant surgery.

 Why is computer-guided implant surgery better than conventional implant insertion?

-Now, you might be wondering why guided dental implants are the best.
+Now, you might be wondering why guided dental implants are better.
 Here are a few reasons:

 Read more on dental implants here.